Chaitalykundu/Web-Development/03-JavaScript/01-Basic/10-Loops/Theory/01-for-loop.md

 A for loop repeats until a specified condition evaluates to false.

-The JavaScript `for loop` is similar to the Java and C for loop.
+It is typically used when the **number of iterations is known** beforehand.

 &nbsp;